RodienJillian/IntelligentSystems-Software-Simulation/README.md

 This web-based Vehicle Braking Simulation visualizes how a vehicle brakes based on user inputs for speed and distance to an obstacle.
 The simulation includes animation to demonstrate the braking process in real-time, using fuzzy logic to determine the appropriate braking intensity.

+You can visit this site in the following link: [Vehicle Breaking Simulation]. (https://rodienjillian.github.io/IntelligentSystems-Software-Simulation/)

 ## Features

 - **User Input**: Enter the vehicle speed and distance to an obstacle.